-Like the President, the Louis Armstrong is a sidewheel paddleboat.
-At 310 feet long by 70 feet wide, it will take about three weeks for it to get from Evansville to Morgan City.
+At 310 feet long by 70 feet wide, it will take the Louis Armstrong about three weeks for it to get from Evansville to Morgan City.
 The boat's smokestacks are 98 feet tall and have to be taken down because of bridges along the way, which top out at roughly 70 feet, Reuther said.

 At this point, Reuther plans to have a "foundation" room on the riverboat's third floor, and he's talked with the Louis Armstrong Educational Foundation in New York about displaying some artifacts and memorabilia from the famed trumpet player.
 But overall he plans to keep the interior modest, adding that he does not yet have a cost estimate.

 "We don't want to make it Hollywood, and we don't want to make it Vegas," Reuther said.
 "We want it to be like Preservation Hall on the water, where people can come and listen to jazz, and then we'll have a dance floor and people can dance."

 Editor's note: This story was altered on Nov.
 6, 2017, to reflect that the City of Evansville riverboat, soon to be renamed the Riverboat Louis Armstrong, is a twin-screw propeller, not a sidewheel paddleboat.